ezakhar/help/en/basics/analyse-detailed-activity.md

 ## Calculated indicators

 Staminity **calculates a set of indicators** for each completed activity, each round, segment or part of activity randomly selected on a chart.
-The calculations are made based on the initial data recorded by sports watches or be an application on the smartphone.
+The calculations are made based on the initial data recorded by sports watch or be an application on the smartphone.

 The information is displayed **on the “Details” tab** in activity which is available for users with “Premium” and “Coach” tariffs enabled and includes the following indicators: